cheapsteak/npmcharts.com/README.md

   <img src="./packages/frontend/src/assets/images/logo.svg" alt="npmcharts" width="200"/>
 </a>

+### Thanks to

+- npm for making their data available to hack on
+- [Chromatic](https://www.chromaticqa.com/) for providing component screenshot testing
+- [Embed.ly](https://embed.ly/) for bringing npmcharts embeds to Medium and Reddit

 ### Hidden features

 A few things that might not be apparent just by looking at the site